What – 1999 Airstream Safari

 Tim ripped everything out and started from scratch.
 First he built a custom bed frame with lots of storage.
 The area on the far right is accessed through the outside hatch, and the area on the far left is under a door in the bed platform.
-Here we store things we don’t anticipate using often (at least for now), like 1 pair of fancy shoes each and our winter coats.
+Here we store things we don’t anticipate using often (at least for now), like one pair of nice shoes each and our winter coats.
 The large compartment in the middle is where we store our laundry basket.
-To get to it you just open the doors and slide it out- cleaver huh?
+To get to it you just open the doors and slide it out — cleaver huh?

 The bed frame was then topped with a plywood platform that overhangs the frame by a few inches.
 Our queen size memory foam mattress fits perfectly and Tim built a night stand/drawer combination over the top of the water heater on the right side.
 More new new curtains and valences were made to complete the bedroom transformation.

--Check out the Airstream Interior Tour post for a complete tour of the inside-
+Be sure to Check out the Airstream Interior Tour post for a complete tour of the inside.